Papabyte/M2M-API/README.md

 * `cd server`
 * `npm install`
 * `node server.js` to start server
+* Enter a passphrase (you can let it empty on testnet)
 * Send testnet bytes to the address that appears at `====== my single address:`
 * Note the indicated pairing code, it will be asked by client